ALLRiPPED/RPI-LightGun-Tool/README.md

 # RPI-LightGun-Tool
 WORK IN PROGRESS

+#Info
          This is a tool to make using Lightguns on Retropie as easy as possible.
+         Version:                BETA 1.00
          Last Update:            11/5/22

 ## FEATURES